openSUSE/suse-vscode-doc/README.md

 ### XML: resolve references inside the current file

-To autocomplete DocBook XML IDs from the current file when using `<xref linkend=""/>` references, add the following lines to `settings.json`:
+To autocomplete DocBook XML IDs from the current file when using `<xref linkend=""/>` references, add the following lines:

 ```json
 "xml.references": [